iamaaditya/iamaaditya.github.io/_posts/2016-03-25-One-by-one-convolution.md

 It can be seen from the image on the right, that 1x1 convolutions (in yellow), are specially used before 3x3 and 5x5 convolution to reduce the dimensions.
 It should be noted that a two step convolution operation can always to combined into one, but in this case and in most other deep learning networks, convolutions are followed by non-linear activation and hence convolutions are no longer linear operators and cannot be combined.

-In designing such a network, it is important to note that initial convolution kernel should be of size larger than 1x1 to get have a receptive field capable of capturing locally spatial information.
+In designing such a network, it is important to note that initial convolution kernel should be of size larger than 1x1 to have a receptive field capable of capturing locally spatial information.
 According to the NIN paper, 1x1 convolution is equivalent to cross-channel parametric pooling layer.
 From the paper - "This cascaded cross channel parameteric pooling structure allows complex and learnable interactions of cross channel information".

 Cross channel information learning (cascaded 1x1 convolution) is biologically inspired because human visual cortex have receptive fields (kernels) tuned to different orientation.
 For e.g